White Sox get closer Kimbrel from Cubs for Madrigal, Heuer - WHIZ News

 CHICAGO (AP) — The Chicago White Sox acquired closer Craig Kimbrel from the crosstown Cubs on Friday, a move that should give the AL Central leaders a fearsome bullpen for their playoff push.

 The White Sox already had one of baseball’s best closers in All-Star Liam Hendriks.
 Now the South Siders add Kimbrel, who has a 0.49 ERA and 23 saves in 25 opportunities for the Cubs this season and leads NL relievers in strikeout rate and opponents’ batting average.
-Kimbrel ranks ninth in history with 371 saves in his 12 years in the majors.
+Kimbrel ranks ninth with 371 career saves during his 12 years in the majors.

+White Sox manager Tony La Russa said he had a plan for how to use both closers, but was not ready to divulge specifics.

+“On any given day, one may be available, the other one may not be,” general manager Rick Hahn said.
+“It puts us in a position where we have a very dynamic and impactful bullpen regardless of the situation that arises in each game.”

 Madrigal, 24, and Heuer, 25, are both second-year players.
 Madrigal, the fourth overall pick in the 2018 amateur draft, batted .305 with a .354 on-base percentage in 54 games this season.
 Heuer is 4-1 with a 5.12 ERA in 40 appearances in 2021.